Planned

 Under Consideration

-— community suggestions being evaluated 22 itemsWatch mode / continuous sync
+— community suggestions being evaluated 31 itemsThumbnail / icon view

 A grid view for image-heavy directories — thumbnails instead of a list.
 Toggle per-pane between list and grid.
 Particularly useful when browsing media asset folders on a remote server.